Moussaka - my kids just love saying it - "MOO saka"

 Custard

-- To prepare the custard that goes on top of this dish, heat the milk in onc saucepan and melt the butter over medium heat in another.
-Add the flour to the butter to make a roux, and cook for 3 minutes being careful to continuously whisk the mixture so it does not burn on the bottom of the pan.
+- To prepare the custard on top of this dish, heat the milk in one saucepan and melt the butter over medium heat in another.
+Add the flour to the butter to make a roux, and cook for 3 minutes, continuously whisking the mixture so it does not burn on the bottom of the pan.

-- Slowly add the hot milk while constantly whisking until it starts to become a thick but smooth sauce.
+- Slowly add the hot milk while whisking until it becomes a thick but smooth sauce.

 - Remove the sauce from the heat and let it cool for approximately 10 minutes.